anthonywchen/AmbER-Sets/README.md

 See our [**ACL-IJNLP 2021 paper**](https://arxiv.org/abs/2106.06830) to learn more about AmbER sets.

 ### Environment Setup
-To install the required packages, run `pip install requirements.txt`
+To install the required packages, run `pip install -r requirements.txt`

 Alternatively, you can use Poetry by running `poetry install` followed by `poetry shell` to activate the poetry environment.